-My gut feeling is that The Disneyland Resort and Walt Disney World are not going to reopen until late fall or early 2021.
-I hope I’m wrong about this, but as of right now it simply does not seem feasible to operate the parks and resorts at a normal level until our country has widespread testing and/or a vaccine available, and I do not see that happening for several months.
-Considering Disney Cast Members have been furloughed indefinitely, which includes many members of the Disney’s Fairy Tale Weddings, Events, and Catering teams, I do not think Disney plans to reopen their parks and resorts any time soon.
+While Walt Disney World reopened in July 2020, my gut feeling is that The Disneyland Resort is not going to reopen until Spring 2021.
+I hope I’m wrong about this, but as of right now it simply does not seem feasible to operate the parks and resorts even at a reduced level until our country has widespread testing and/or a vaccine available, and I do not see that happening for several months.
+Considering Disney Cast Members have been furloughed indefinitely, which includes many members of the Disney’s Fairy Tale Weddings, Events, and Catering teams, and 28,000 Cast Members are now laid off, I do not think Disneyland plans to reopen their parks and resorts any time soon.

 While I want to return to Disneyland as soon as I possibly can, I also want my friends and family to stay healthy and safe.
 We are in this situation for the long haul, and any kind of gathering – including weddings – is not a good idea right now, even if the Disney Parks reopen tomorrow.